 The first Sunday after Christmas is always close to the new year on the calendar.
 The new year may be coming; it may be New Year's Day.
-Either way, it is normal for people to consider whether they have accomplished their goals for the year that has past; and the new goals they will try to accomplish in the coming year.
+Either way, it is the season for new year's resolutions.
+It is normal for most of us to consider whether we have accomplished our goals for the year that is ending, and what new resolutions we will adopt for the coming year.
+If we are honest, we leave many of our resolutions unfulvilled.
+We should be faithful in completing our commitments.
+Praise the Lord that God is always faithful!

-As a boy, Samuel was given to God's service at the temple.
-This was in fulfillment of a covenant by his mother to God, who had given her a son in answer to her prayers.
-How hard it must have been for her to give up this child that she had longed for.
+The scriptures are filled with examples of how God's people are blessed when they follow through on covenants and commitments.
+As a boy, Samuel was dedicated to God's service at the temple.
+This fulfilled a covenant that his mother made when God blessed her with a son to answer her prayers.
+How hard it must have been for her to give up this child that she had longed for!
 Difficult or not, though, she honored her covenant.
 Her husband honored her covenant.
 Samuel honored her covenant.
 Most of all, God honored her covenant.
 Samuel grew in God's favor.
 He became the spiritual leader of Israel and anointed both Saul and David, the nation's first two kings.

+The examples are not limited to the Old Testament.
 Christ also came to earth in answer to prayers.
-Just as Samuel's mother had longed for a son, God's people had longed for the coming of the savior, the Messiah.
+Just as Samuel's mother had longed for a son, God's people had longed for the coming of the promised savior, the Messiah.
 God sent his son.
 He grew in God's favor.
 When Jesus came, some people recognized him and rejoiced.
 They fulfilled their covenants to God by honoring God's son.
 Others failed to recognize Christ as the son of God.
 Although God had performed, their covenants remained unfulfilled.

 This week's featured hymn, Come, Let Us Use the Grace Divine, was written by Charles Wesley.
 Because of its focus on covenant and commitment, it is often used in conjunction with Covenant Services.
 As you read or sing the words, make them your own; use them to frame your spiritual new year goals and resolutions: